retrosnob/retrosnob.github.io/pythonbook.md

 * The `str` function is used to turn integers into strings.
 You will need to use it if you want to concatenate an integer value to a string value before printing.
 # More about strings
 ## String functions
 You have seen some functions that are built-in to Python, e.g. len, int, input, print.
 We refer to these as **built-in functions**.
 There are also functions just for strings.
-We refer to these as string functions.
+We refer to these as **string functions**.

 This program asks the user for their name and then prints it in capital (upper case) letters: